Alison Lock - Poet, Author

 Dancing with Words

 Last weekend, we held our Dancing with Words workshop at Hedd Wen Peace Garden, Abergavenny.
-My annual trip to this lovely place has been interrupted for two years by my need to recover from an accident, so it was even more special to return this year.
+My annual trip to this lovely place has been interrupted by my need to recover from an accident, and subsequently by the Covid lockdowns.
+So, it was even more special to be able to return.
 More than ever, I appreciated the gentle gathering made possible by the support of Gill, our wonderful host.
 The location is perfect with a backdrop of the mountain of Blorenge watching over us, keeping the clouds at bay.

 Since that meeting, we have worked on providing a programme that is for both writers and dancers or anyone who has some experience of either, or none.
-We begin by focusing on the small things, turning in to the intricate, listening to our bodies, expressing our movements in words, or turning our words into movement, painting an imaginary canvas.
-With Ann's encouragement, we are free to explore with warming and stretching exercises, and then to draw out words to write our poems and stories.
+We begin by listening to our bodies, expressing our movements in words, or turning our words into movement, painting an imaginary canvas.
+With the use of my writing exercises and with Ann's encouragement, we are free to explore with warming and stretching exercises, and then to draw out words to write our poems and stories.
 On returning to the dance, our words are brought back into the flow of movement.

-At Hedd Wen, we sought our inner creative source in a silent walk around the garden; some ventured further along the towpath of the still waters of the Monmouthshire and Brecon canal, and others found inspiration from the churchyard of Llanfoist with its ancient stone cross, its graveyard, and the yew tree, believed to be over one thousand years old.
+At Hedd Wen, we also went on a walking mediation, seeking our inner creative sources in a silent walk around the garden or along the towpath of the still waters of the Monmouthshire and Brecon canal.
+Our surroundings were truly inspiring with inspiration to be found from the churchyard of Llanfoist with its ancient stone cross, its graveyard, and the yew tree, believed to be over one thousand years old.

 We rested, we shared food.
 We wrote, and we danced all day!